The BEST Kombucha Ratio for a Tasty Brew

 How much starter tea should I add to my kombucha?

-• 1 Gallon (most common): Add 1 cup of starter tea to your diluted sugar-tea mixture.
+• 1 Gallon container (most common): Add 1 cup of starter tea to your dilusugar tea-tea mixture.

-• 2 Gallons: Add 2 cups of starter tea to your diluted sugar-tea mixture.
+• 2 Gallon container: Add 2 cups of starter tea to your diluted sugar-tea mixture.

-• 1 Cup: Add 1 Tbsp of starter tea to your diluted sugar-tea mixture.
+• 1 Cup container: Add 1 Tbsp of starter tea to your diluted sugar-tea mixture.

 Where can I find starter tea?

-• If you buy a kombucha starter kit (see my recommendation below!), then it will arrive with a package of starter tea for you!
-This is the same kit that I bought many years ago; it’s awesome!
+• If you buy a kombucha starter kit (that’s the same one I bought years ago!), then it will arrive with a package of starter tea for you!

 • Find a friend who is brewing kombucha and see if they’ll give you a cup.